mfem/web/src/annotated/ex6.md

 - **Equidistribution of error**

-   After sufficient refinement, the discretization error should be approximately uniform across the elements, optimizing resource usage.
+   After sufficient refinement, the discretization error should be approximately uniform across all elements, optimizing resource usage.

 - **Efficiency**